 First of all, treatment at a rehab for men looks different for every patient.
+There are many different treatment options, where some will meet the needs of individuals better than others.
 As mentioned, no two men are the same.
 This means that their recovery journey will look different depending on who they are.

-Beginning, a medical detox is considered a crucial step in recovery.
-This program will allow men to rid the harmful build-up of toxins from their bodies.
+Beginning, medical detox is considered a crucial step in recovery.
+This program will allow men to rid the harmful build-up of toxins from their bodies while avoiding the uncomfortable withdrawal symptoms that can lead to relapse.
 In addition, it will let them detox the drugs or alcohol from their body.
 It’s important to do this to aid the brain to regulate its natural chemistry.
 A detox may take a week or longer depending on the severity of the addiction.

 Second, inpatient programs are arguably the most intense form of treatment.
-The reason is that a man at an addiction treatment center within an inpatient program will live there.
-This is the best option for men dealing with a severe addiction.
+The reason is that a man within an inpatient treatment program will live onsite at the rehab.
+This is the best option for men dealing with a severe addiction or for men who do not have a supportive and sober environment to return home to.
 Meals are provided, which means an added boost of nutrition therapy.
 They will be removed from any external stimuli that could hinder recovery.
-Also, they are surrounded by support around the clock.
+Also, they are surrounded by clinical support around the clock.

-On the flip side, outpatient programs are the least intense form of treatment.
+Outpatient programs are the least intense form of treatment when compared to inpatient rehab.
 Men will still attend programs like individual and group therapy.
 However, at the end of the day, they will be able to go home.
 This means that they can still tend to other responsibilities.
 Examples include taking care of children, holding down a job, or acting as a caretaker to elderly parents.

 North Jersey Recovery Center Offers the Benefits of a Rehab for Men